 The curriculum places intercultural approaches to depth psychological theories and practices in dynamic dialogue with ecopsychology, indigenous psychologies, critical community psychology, and psychologies of liberation from diverse cultural settings.
 Students gain an understanding of the interdependence of individual, community, cultural, and ecological well-being.

 Students in the Community Psychology, Liberation Psychology, Ecopsychology specialization:

-- Deepen insight about individual, group, and cultural life through study of depth psychological concepts and practices
+•Deepen insight about individual, group, and cultural life through study of depth psychology

-- Learn innovative approaches to trauma healing, restorative justice, ecological sustainability, community building, economic justice, forced migration, alternatives to violence, peacebuilding, and reconciliation
+•Learn innovative and historical approaches to trauma healing, restorative justice, ecological sustainability, community building, economic justice, forced migration, alternatives to violence, peace-building, and reconciliation

-- Practice participatory action research and program and organizational evaluation, while deepening ethical discernment regarding issues of power and privilege
+•Practice participatory action research and program and organizational evaluation, while deepening ethical discernment of issues of power and privilege

 Students and alumni work in fields such as education (high schools, colleges, universities, prisons, alternative learning centers, youth programs); prison reform and restorative justice initiatives; arts-based community building; trauma healing; advocacy and grassroots coalitions; social justice; organizational development and transformation; peacebuilding and community dialogue; health services (including hospice); NGO's (nongovernmental organizations); planning and evaluation; land preservation, peak oil planning and sustainability issues, local food initiatives; philanthropy; microlending and economic alternatives.